 Our subscription plans are priced from free to custom plans tailored to the needs of larger-scale businesses.
 Our standard subscription plans for individuals and small businesses range from a free online Matterport account with a single user and a single active space that can be captured with an iPhone or an Android smartphone to multiple-user accounts that provide for the capture of unlimited active spaces.
 The pricing of our subscription plans increases as the number of users and active spaces increase.
 The wide variety and flexibility of our subscription plans enable us to retain existing subscribers and grow our subscriber base across diverse end markets, with particular focus on large enterprise subscribers.
-Subscription revenue accounted for approximately 53% and 65% of our total revenue for the three months ended June 30, 2023 and 2022, respectively, and approximately 52% and 62% of our total revenue for the six months ended June 30, 2023 and 2022, respectively.
+Subscription revenue accounted for approximately 52% and 60% of our total revenue for the three months ended March 31, 2023 and 2022, respectively.

-The majority of our subscription services are billed either monthly or annually in advance and are typically non-refundable and non-cancellable.
+The majority of our subscription services are billed either monthly or annually in advance and are typically non-refundable and noncancellable.
 Consequently, for month-to-month subscriptions, we recognize the revenue monthly, and for annual or longer subscriptions, we record deferred revenue on our condensed consolidated balance sheet and recognize the deferred revenue ratably over the subscription term.